-Once you have received a referral letter from your doctor or dentist please call Mr Watson’s rooms to arrange an appointment.
+Once you have received a referral letter from your doctor, please call the rooms on 9314 9100 to arrange an appointment.

-In order to see Mr Glenn Watson, you will require a referral, dated on or before the date of your appointment, from a GP, Dentist or Specialist.
+In order to see Mr Glenn Watson, you will require a referral, dated on or before the date of your appointment, from a GP or Specialist.
 If you arrive to your appointment without a valid referral, you will be charged out of pocket for all of our usually bulk-billed in-house examinations, hearing tests and Nasoendoscopy.
-The testing alone can cost up to $600 without a Medicare rebate, on top of the consultation fee.
+The testing alone can cost up to $600 without a Medicare rebate, on top of the consultation fees.

 On the day of the consultation please bring your current referral letter, Medicare card, Pension card (if applicable) as well as any relevant results, including physical copies or a disc of relevant CT scans.
 When you arrive you will be asked to complete a patient registration form.

 If you are attending for a hearing problem then a hearing test will be conducted by one of our audiologists.
 If you are attending in regard to dizziness and/or imbalance, you may also be seen by one of our audiologists for balance investigations.
 Please allow yourself two hours to have all of the testing completed if you have a dizzy problem.

 When you meet with Mr Watson he will discuss your concerns and examine you.
 This may include a microscope to examine your ears or a nasoenodscopy to view your nose, pharynx and larynx.

 A diagnosis and treatment plan will be discussed with you and you will be advised whether any further testing, appointments or a procedure is recommended.